GuruMey/RecipeProject2/README.md

 Optionally, you can seed the DB:
 ```
-npm run seed
+npm run seed please-do-seed
 ```
-/!\ Do not forget the --please-do-seed flag, otherwise the DB will not be seeded
+/!\ Do not forget the please-do-seed flag, otherwise the DB will not be seeded

 Start the front:
 ```